Budapest – one of the most beautiful urban landscapes in the world

 Parliament – important for visitors

 The Parliament can be visited from April to October between 8.00 a.m. and 6.00 p.m., and from November to March between 8.00 a.m. and 4.00 p.m.
 Visiting the Parliament is possible only in groups provided by the official guide, and the entire route takes about 50 minutes.
-The guides conduct tours in several foreign languages, e.g. in the English language at 10.00 a.m., 12.00 a.m., 12.30 p.m., 1.30 p.m., 2.30 p.m., 3.30 p.m., in the German language at 10.00 a.m., 1.30 p.m., 2.30 p.m.
+The guides conduct tours in foreign languages, e.g., in English at 10.00 a.m., 12.00 p.m., 12.30 p.m., 1.30 p.m., 2.30 p.m., and 3.30 p.m., and in German at 10.00 a.m., 1.30 p.m., and 2.30 p.m.

 Reservations can be made in advance by purchasing electronic tickets online.